coqui-ai/TTS/README.md

 ## [Mozilla TTS Tutorials and Notebooks](https://github.com/mozilla/TTS/wiki/TTS-Notebooks-and-Tutorials)

 ## Datasets and Data-Loading
-TTS provides a generic dataloader easy to use for new datasets.
-You need to write an preprocessor function to integrate your own dataset.Check ```datasets/preprocess.py``` to see some examples.
-After the function, you need to set ```dataset``` field in ```config.json```.
-Do not forget other data related fields too.
+TTS provides a generic dataloader easy to use for your custom dataset.
+You just need to write a simple function to format the dataset.
+Check ```datasets/preprocess.py``` to see some examples.
+After that, you need to set ```dataset``` fields in ```config.json```.

-Some of the open-sourced datasets that we successfully applied TTS, are linked below.
+Some of the public datasets that we successfully applied TTS:

 - [LJ Speech](https://keithito.com/LJ-Speech-Dataset/)
 - [Nancy](http://www.cstr.ed.ac.uk/projects/blizzard/2011/lessac_blizzard2011/)